sightmachine/sightmachine-sdk/docs/README.md

 #### Client.get_machines

 Get a list of all machines and their metadata.
+Notable metadata items are machine UI-based display name, Sight Machine internal name, machine type, and factory location.
 If you only want to get a list of available machines, see get_machine_names().

 ```python
 cli.get_machines()